 - diagnose the factors that are holding you and your team back from peak performance

 - detect the hidden strengths amongst your team and create an action plan that will draw these out

 Is your team stuck in ineffective habits, not moving forward?
-Or does it seem like they would benefit from improved communication and collaboration?
+Or would they benefit from improved communication and collaboration?
 A coach can help your team: